saodimao20/saodimao20.github.io/_pages/connect.md

 {% include base_path %}

-I'm big fan of Batman, planning to cos Red Hood at nycc 2025!
+I'm fan of The Legend of Luo Xiaohei, Jujutsu Kaisen, Batman, Journey to the West (2021 film), ...

+I cosplayed Red Hood aka Jason Todd at NC Comicon 2025 and cp32!